 2011.
 Co-op membership votes to authorize Co-op Board to pursue expansion.

 Feb 2012.
 Takoma Junction Task Force Report issued.
 Mentions community desire for small town charm, food trucks, expanded community use, pavilion, playground, support for local businesses.

 Jan 2014.
-Under a short-lived City Manager who now works for Amazon, City puts out Request for Proposals, effectively pre-ordaining choice of a commercial developer and excluding Co-op’s expansion proposal.
+Under a short-lived City Manager who now works for Amazon, City puts out Request for Proposals, effectively pre-ordaining choice of a commercial developer and excluding Co-op’s expansion and open public space proposal.
 City Councilman Seth Grimes later laments, “The city made a mistake in not providing detailed, clear guidance on community preferences” and that “none of the proposals” meet City needs documented by Junction Task Force.

-2016.
+July 2016.
 First of at least three petitions opposing the development.
 Over 1300 unique signatures gathered by 2018.
 Majority of public comments oppose plan at numerous City Council meetings over multiple years.
-City refuses to survey residents or hold referendum.
+City refuses to survey residents or hold referendum to document opposition.

 2017.
-NDC makes deal to acquire adjoining auto clinic, increases plan to over 50,000 sq ft, releases a three-story glass design received as “Bethesda style.”
+NDC makes deal to acquire adjoining auto clinic, increases plan to over 50,000 sq ft of offices, retail, and restaurants (no housing).
+They do not use that “new” space to add any public use back in.
+The loading zone remains on Carroll (the state highway) as a lay-by lane.
+Three-story glass design received as “Bethesda style.”

 April 2018.
 Community Vision hosts a packed Town Hall with State Highway Administration.
 Residents and Fire Chief express concerns about safety and traffic issues created by plan.